ManuelAloSupsi/ros-course/README.md

   ## Publisher - Subscriber

-  We want now to create one simple code that can execute some task by itself.
+  We want now to create one simple code that can display or treate received values.
   Let's create a system called 'publisher-subscriber'.
   The publisher will send some numbers and the subscriber will read and display them on its terminal.